JLenander/huffman_coding_c/README.md

 The lossless compression works with an input of characters and their frequencies.

 The `create_encoding` algorithm first creates a prefix-free bit encoding of the characters in order to reduce their size.
+This algorithm uses a priority queue which is implemented in [`priority_queue.c`](priority_queue.c) with a min-heap structure implemented with an array.

 The `encode_file` algorithm in [`encoder.c`](encoder.c) takes text in and outputs an encoded (compressed) bitstream